Information on how to get a safe abortion from Malta

 What is a fatal foetal anomaly and what are my options?

-Does a foetus feel pain when aborted?
+Does a foetus feel pain during an abortion?

 What does the law in Malta say about abortion?